 23. Les Invincibles (Invincible)

-Les Invincibles is a French comedy series that follows a group of friends in their thirties struggling to find their way into life.
-It encircles those who agree to end their relationships and embrace a carefree life together.
+Les Invincibles is a French comedy series about a group of friends in their thirties struggling to find their way in life.
+The series follows those who agree to end their relationships and embrace a carefree life together.

 They make a contract that requires them to break up with their girlfriends simultaneously.
 The outcome of breaking the pact is a thousand-dollar payment to the three others.